- Secured loans explained

 - Some loans have variable interest rates, meaning your repayments could increase.
-Make sure you know if the rate is fixed or variable rate.
+Make sure you know if the rate is fixed or variable.

-[n] Some secured loans have expensive arrangement fees and other charges.
+- Some secured loans have expensive arrangement fees and other charges.
 Make sure you factor this in when you work out how much the loan is going to cost you.
-Arrangement fees and other set-up costs should be included in the Annual Percentage Rate of Charge (or APRC in the case of first charge mortgages).
-Use the APR to compare products.
+Arrangement fees and other set-up costs should be included in the Annual Percentage Rate of Charge (or APRC - this is similar to the APR for unsecured loans).
+Use the APRC to compare products.